deckhouse/deckhouse/modules/460-log-shipper/docs/USAGE.md

   type: Elasticsearch
   elasticsearch:
     endpoint: http://192.168.1.1:9200
-    docType: "vector" # Set any string here.
+    docType: "myDocType" # Set any string here.
 It should not start with '_'
     auth:
       strategy: Basic
       user: elastic